 Green sea turtles use a variety of habitats.
 Oceanic beaches are used for nesting.
 Females need open beaches with a gentle slope and minimal disturbance.
 Adults use benthic foraging areas in coastal waters.
 They are generally attracted to bays and lagoons with a high density of seagrasses or algae.
 Hatchlings and juveniles spend their time in offshore convergence zones.

 This species is distributed globally.
 Green sea turtles are most commonly found in tropical and subtropical waters along the coasts of continents and islands.
 In the eastern North Pacific, green sea turtles are seen from Baja California to southeast Alaska.
 In Alaska, there have been 15 green sea turtle sightings since 1960.
-The green sea turtle has been the most common species in Alaskan waters since 1993, but most of these occurrences were dead turtles.

 Status, Trends, and Threats